 Figure 1 shows that significant difference cannot be found by the CCD tool.
-Figure 2 shows that subjective quality with CCD is better than that without CCD for BirdsInCage content.
+Figure 2 shows that subjective quality with CCD is better than that without CCD for some contents.
 For the other contents, significant difference cannot be found.
 These results indicate that CCD tool can reduce the bit-rate without sacrificing the subjective quality.

 Conclusion